corwinc/blockai-copyrights/README.md

-The following will be counted as bonus but is not strictly required: writing a few tests, making eslint tests pass (`npm run lint`), using redux, using bootstrap, using react-router, commenting the code, etc.
+The following will be counted as bonus but is not strictly required: writing a few tests, making eslint tests pass (`npm run lint`), using redux, using bootstrap, using react-router, using promises, commenting code, etc.

 ## Install